-Penn Station repairs will take tracks out of service for months: Amtrak
+Amtrak announces plans to improve Penn Station infrastructure - amNewYork

-Amtrak will begin work on the decaying infrastructure at Penn Station beginning in May, taking several tracks out of service at a time and impacting all railroad lines that use the station.
+Amtrak will begin work on the decaying infrastructure at Penn Station beginning in May, taking several tracks out of service at a time, which will affect all railroads using the station.

-In a conference call organized to reveal details of the plan, Amtrak officials said major work to replace tracks and switches will take place over the summer on both week days and weekends, and then primarily on weekends through June 2018.
-The first part of repairs will affect the western portion of the Penn Station.
+Major work to replace tracks and switches will take place over the summer on both week days and weekends, and then primarily on weekends through June 2018.
+The first part of repairs will affect the western portion of Penn Station, Amtrak officials said in a conference call on April 27, organized to reveal details of the plan.

-During that period, four out of the station's 21 tracks could be taken off service at a time to make repairs, according to a source close to the project.
-Amtrak's CEO Wick Moorman declined to comment on what tracks will be closed, but said there will be some parts of the station where work will be continuous.
+During that period, four of the station’s 21 tracks could be taken out of service at a time to make repairs, according to a source close to the project.
+Amtrak CEO Wick Moorman declined to comment on which tracks will be closed, but said there will be some parts of the station where work will be continuous.

-He added that Amtrak must finalize the plans with the MTA and New Jersey Transit before announcing any service changes.

-“It is our goal to cause the least amount of disruption in that station as we can,” Moorman said.
+“It is our goal to cause the least amount of disruption in that station that we can,” Moorman said.

+While Amtrak is still working to finalize plans with the MTA and NJ Transit before announcing any service changes, some dates have emerged, though they’re subject to change as operators continue to review the plans.

+Certain tracks will be out of service for 19 days from July 7 through July 25, according to the plan.
+Another project will last 25 days from Aug.
+4 through Aug.
+28, to replace timber, tracks, signals and concrete.

+Switch and track replacements will also cause some sections to be out of service for 30 days at a time, in February 2018 and again in April and May of next year.

+Amtrak plans to publicly release its plan as soon as next week, after the railroad, as well as NJ Transit and the LIRR agree on a “unified approach,” according to Amtrak spokeswoman Chelsea Kopta.

-Commuters on Amtrak, NJ Transit and the Long Island Rail Road have been plagued with delays and service changes in recent months caused by a rash of infrastructure issues, including mismatched pieces of rail, dangling overhead electrical wires and faulty switches.
+Commuters on Amtrak, NJ Transit and the Long Island Rail Road have been plagued with delays in recent months caused by a rash of infrastructure issues, including mismatched pieces of rail, dangling overhead electrical wires and faulty switches.

-Moorman said Thursday that Amtrak had known of the issues at the station "some time ago" and they have been on the "renewal list for a long time."
+Moorman said on April 27 that Amtrak had known of the issues at the station “some time ago” and they have been on the “renewal list for a long time.”
 But recent incidents, including two train derailments in just over a month and multiple train stallings, have shown that the renewal work must be accelerated.

 “The simple fact of the matter is that some of the track and infrastructure in service today at Penn Station was built in the 1970s at a time when we were handling half the trains and a third of the customers that we do today,” he said.